The SPID – Italian digital identity

 Foreign nationals resident in Italy

-If you are a foreign citizen in Italy, it is not generally not possible to request SPID using your stay permit “permesso di soggiorno”.
+If you are a foreign citizen in Italy, it is not generally not possible to request SPID simply using your stay permit “permesso di soggiorno”.
 You will need to obtain an identity card from your municipality (comune) once you registered as resident.

 Foreign nationals resident outside Italy